PwzXxm/raft-lite/README.md

 ```

 ### Functional tests
 Functional tests treat the raft system as a black box and check if the outputs meet the requirements.
+We design those cases manually.

 To list all functional test cases
 ```bash